Geography (GEOG)

 GEOG*2460 Analysis in Geography Fall Only (LEC: 3, LAB: 2) [0.50]

-The application of modern techniques to geographic study.
-The interpretation of geographic phenomena by objective methods.
+This course exposes students to quantitative methods used in the study and interpretation of geographic phenomena.
+Course material and assessments build experience in statistical techniques and their use in research.
 Major honours students in Geography must complete this course by the end of semester 4.

 Department(s): Department of Geography, Environment and Geomatics